SophistSolutions/Stroika/README.md

 ![alt text](Documentation/Images/AppLayersBlockDiagram.png "Title")

-The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on std C++ libraries, and various ThirdPartyComponent libraries optionally included or referenced, like openssl).
+The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on the Standard C++ Library, and various ThirdPartyComponent libraries optionally included or referenced, like openssl).

 ## Quality